 Our Compensation Committee reviews and approves the corporate goals and objectives with respect to the compensation for the Company's executive officers, including the Chief Executive Officer.
-In its discretion, the Committee may establish cash or equity incentive programs and otherwise award cash bonuses or equity-based awards to executive officers and key employees.
+In its discretion, the Compensation Committee may establish cash or equity incentive programs and otherwise award cash bonuses or equity-based awards to executive officers and key employees.
 Annual incentive compensation to our executive officers is payable pursuant to contractual provisions with certain executives that provide eligibility to receive discretionary bonuses and equity-based awards at the sole discretion of the Board of Directors.
-The Board of Directors' decisions in such matters have been delegated from time to the Compensation Committee.
+The Board of Directors' decisions in such matters have been delegated from time to time to the Compensation Committee.
 In connection with its review of compensation matters for the Company's executive officers, the Compensation Committee considers the executive's performance, economic and business conditions affecting the Company, the financial condition of the Company and reviews information regarding the compensation of similarly situated executives at peer companies.
-In 2014, the Compensation Committee also considered factors associated with the Company's chapter 11 case when making its determinations.
+In 2014 and 2015, the Compensation Committee also considered factors associated with the Company's chapter 11 case, as well as factors associated with the Company's litigation with PharmAthene, when making its determinations.
 The Compensation Committee either makes such awards or makes recommendations to the Board of Directors with respect to the amounts of such awards based on the foregoing criteria.